xrdocs/multicast/_tutorials/tree-sid-coe.md

 Tree: sr_p2mp_root_198.19.1.5_tree_id_524289, Root: 198.19.1.5 ID: 524289
 ```

 The next output shows the Tree stucture including the Root (Ingress), the Transit nodes and the leaves (Egress) with the corresponding label ID (31000) of the Tree.
+The PCE will pick a label within the provided range to be allocated for the dynamic Tree-SID policy.
+For Dynamic Tree-SID policies, a dynamic Tree-ID value will be allocated by the SR-PCE.

 **Command:**
 ```